-(a) The Contractor shall ensure that contractor-sponsored conferences reflect the DOE/NNSA's commitment to fiscal responsibility, appropriate stewardship of taxpayer funds and support the mission of DOE/NNSA as well as other sponsors of work.
-In addition, the Contractor will ensure conferences do not include any activities that create the appearance of taxpayer funds being used in a questionable manner.
+- (a) The Contractor shall ensure that contractor-sponsored conferences, and contractor participation in DOE conferences sponsored by a Departmental Element, reflect the DOE/NNSA's commitment to fiscal responsibility, appropriate stewardship of taxpayer funds and support the mission of DOE/NNSA as well as other sponsors of work.
+In addition, the Contractor shall ensure its sponsored conferences do not include any activities that create the appearance of taxpayer funds being used in a questionable manner. - (b) For the purposes of this clause, "conference" is defined by the Federal Travel Regulation (FTR) as "[a] meeting, retreat, seminar, symposium, or event that involves attendee travel.
+The term 'conference' also applies to training activities that are considered to be conferences under 5 C.F.R.
+410.404."
+Additionally, the Department's conference activity reporting guideline expands the FTR conference definition to disregard attendee travel as a determining factor, i.e., reporting can be retuired without the existence of attendee travel. - (c) Contractor-sponsored conferences include those events that meet the Department's expanded conference definition, and a DOE contractor holds the role of primary decisionmaker for key planning items such as conference theme, agenda, location/venue, dates, and conference participation.

-- (b) For the purposes of this clause, "conference" is defined in Attachment 2 to the Deputy Secretary's memorandum of August 17, 2015, entitled Updated Guidance on Conference-Related Activities and Spending. - (c) Contractor-sponsored conferences include those events that meet the conference definition and either or both of the following: - (1) The Contractor provides funding to plan, promote, or implement an event, except in instances where a contractor: - (i) Covers participation costs in a conference for specified individuals (e.g., students, retirees, speakers, etc.) in a total amount not to exceed \$10,000 (by individual contractor for a specific conference); or - (ii) Purchases goods or services from the conference planners (e.g., attendee registration fees, renting booth space). - (2) The Contractor authorizes use of its official seal, or other seals/logos/ trademarks to promote a conference.
-Exceptions include non-M&O contractors who use their seal to promote a conference that is unrelated to their DOE contract(s) (e.g., if a DOE IT contractor were to host a general conference on cyber security). - (d) Attending a conference, giving a speech or serving as an honorary chairperson does not connote sponsorship. - (e) The Contractor will provide information on conferences they plan to sponsor with expected costs exceeding \$100,000 in the Department's Conference Management Tool, including: - (1) Conference title, description, and date; - (2) Location and venue; - (3) Description of any unusual expenses (e.g., promotional items); - (4) Description of contracting procedures used (e.g., competition for space/support); - (5) Costs for space, food/beverages, audio visual, travel / per diem, registration costs, recovered costs (e.g., through exhibit fees); and - (6) Number of attendees. - (f) The Contractor will not expend funds on the proposed contractor-sponsored conferences with expenditures estimated to exceed \$100,000 until notified of approval by the CO. - (g) For DOE-sponsored conferences, the contractor will not expend funds on the proposed conference until notified by the CO. - (1) DOE-sponsored conferences include events that meet the definition of a conference and where the Department provides funding to plan, promote, or implement the conference and/or authorizes use of the official DOE seal, or other seals/logos/trademarks to promote a conference.
-Exceptions include instances where DOE:

-- (i) Covers participation costs in a conference for specified individuals (e.g. students, retirees, speakers, etc.) in a total amount not to exceed \$10,000 (by individual contractor for a specific conference); or - (ii) Purchases goods or services from the conference planners (e.g., attendee registration fees; renting booth space) or provides funding to the conference planners through Federal grants. - (2) Attending a conference, giving a speech, or serving as an honorary chairperson does not connote sponsorship. - (3) The Contractor will provide cost and attendance information on their participation in all DOE-sponsored conference in the DOE Conference Management Tool. - (h) For non-Contractor sponsored conferences, the Contractor shall develop and implement a process to ensure costs related to conferences are allowable, allocable, reasonable, and further the mission of DOE/NNSA.
-This process must at a minimum: - (1) Track all conference expenses; and - (2) Require the Laboratory Director (or equivalent) or Chief Operating Officer approve a single conference with net costs to the contractor of \$100,000 or greater. - (i) Contractors are not required to enter information on non-sponsored conferences in DOE's Conference Management Tool. - (j) Once funds have been expended on a non-sponsored conference, contractors may not authorize the use of their trademarks/logos for the conference, provide the conference planners with more than \$10,000 for specified individuals to participate in the conference, or provide any other sponsorship funding for the conference.
-If a contractor does so, its expenditures for the conference may be deemed unallowable.
+- (d) Merely providing the contractor's facility space for a conference, or contractor staff participating in a conference, or procuring conference booth space, giving speech, or serving as an honorary chairperson does not connote contractor sponsorship. - (e) The Contractor will provide information on conferences they plan to sponsor, when expected costs exceed \$100,000 in net costs to the Department, in the Department's Conference Management Tool, including: - (1) Conference title, description, and date; - (2) Location and venue; - (3) Description of any unusual expenses (e.g., promotional items); - (4) Description of contracting procedures used (e.g., competition for space/support); - (5) Costs for space, food/beverages, audio visual, travel/per diem, attendee registration costs; - (6) Number of attendees - (f) The Contractor will not expend funds on the proposed contractor-sponsored conferences with expenditures estimated to exceed \$100,000 until notified of approval by the CO and approved by the corresponding federal executive oversight entity. - (g) For DOE-sponsored conferences (i.e., sponsored by a Departmental Element), the contractor will not expend funds on the proposed conference that exceeds \$100,000 in net estimated DOE cost, until it is approved in the Conference Management Tool by the management of the Departmental Element sponsoring the conference. - (1) DOE-sponsored conferences include events that meet the Department's expanded conference definition, and a Departmental Element holds the role of primary decision-maker for key planning items such as conference theme, agenda, location/venue, dates and conference participation. - (2) Merely providing Federal facility space for a conference, or Federal staff participating in a conference, or procuring booth space, giving a speech, or serving as an honorary chairperson does not connote DOE sponsorship. - (3) The Contractor will provide cost and attendance information on their participation in all DOE-sponsored conference in the DOE Conference Management Tool. - (h) For conferences sponsored by a non-DOE external entity, the Contractor shall develop and implement a process to ensure costs related to conferences are tracked, allowable, allocable, reasonable, and further the mission of DOE/NNSA. - (i) Contractors are not required to enter information on non-sponsored conferences in DOE's Conference Management Tool.